hbomb79/hexSlide/documentation.md

 ### animation ( String )
 If false or an unknown value is given, the animation using to change the slides will be a simple fade in/out.
 If supplied value is string slide, the slides will slide in and out of the window.

+### shuffle ( boolean )
+If true the slideshow will randomize the order of the slides.
+It will do this by generating an order every time the slideshow loops.

+### debug ( boolean )
+This setting should only be used by developers while making changes.
+The debug fills the console with information that is useful when debugging problems, not so much for a user of the website.

 Any setting above that has an "*" next to it means that the setting is dynamic.
 Therefore after starting the plugin you can target the slideshow ( using our Class objects below ) and simply call hexSlide containing only the settings you want to change.